 No matter how you put or turn your feet, you must always maintain vertical integrity to work on the right muscle group and prevent injuries caused by working on the wrong muscle group.

-When the weight does not travel on the vertical line pathway, it places the work on the knees and lower back and not your legs and butt.
+When the weight does not travel on the vertical line pathway, it places the work on the knees and back, not your legs and butt.

-Working the wrong muscle groups causes injuries and prevents you from getting the results you want.
+Working the wrong muscle groups causes injuries and prevents you from getting the desired results.
 By keeping the weight centered down your spine and using your feet to balance the weight, you ensure that the pressure is evenly distributed throughout your leg and butt muscles.
-The leg and butt muscles are a big set of muscle groups and can be worked together when the weight is correctly loaded and maintained during the concentric, eccentric, and isometric portions of the lift.
+The leg and butt muscles are a big set of muscle groups.
+They can work together when the weight is correctly loaded and maintained during the lift’s concentric, eccentric, and isometric portions.

-As with the bench press, you should work your mind just as hard as you work your muscles during each lift.
+As with the bench press, you should work your mind as hard as your muscles during each lift.

 Concentrate and demand that your body draw a vertical line during each squat.
 The brain uses more energy than any muscle in your body.
-In fact, the brain accounts for 20% of the energy that your body uses each day, which is what all your muscles together use.
+The brain accounts for 20% of the energy your body uses each day, which is what all your muscles use together.

-By lifting less and concentrating more, you can burn body fat and build muscle simultaneously.
+You can burn body fat and build muscle by lifting less and concentrating more.
 It is better not to squat than to squat incorrectly.
 Focus on the concentric, eccentric, and isometric.
 Slow down, and don’t bite off more than you can chew.
 By slowing down on your lifts and lifting less weight, you can focus on your form and get it right!

 What is the significance of vertical and horizontal pathways when using the right form to grow bigger and stronger muscles?

-Performing and maintaining vertical and horizontal integrity when lifting weight is not as easy as you might think.
+When lifting weight, performing and maintaining vertical and horizontal integrity is not as easy as you might think.
 Let’s try an imaginary experiment.
 In your mind, take out a piece of paper and a pencil.
 Draw a straight line.
 Now place a ruler next to that line.
 How perfect is the line you created?

 The pencil is light and easy to handle.
 Weight is not light, and it is difficult to handle, but like the pencil, you must move it in a straight line to work on the right muscle groups.
 Lifting weight vertically requires concentration and the correct amount of weight.
 If the pressure is too light, it will not challenge the muscles.
-If the weight is too heavy, your form will break down, and it will put pressure on the wrong muscle group.
+If the weight is too heavy, your form will break down, putting pressure on the wrong muscle group.

 When using the right form to grow bigger and stronger muscles, the significance of vertical and horizontal pathways changes how you workout.
 Vertical and horizontal pathways force you to use more mental energy and less volume to perform each lift.